Alvin Plantinga's free-will defense: Plantinga's free-will defense

 Plantinga's free-will defense begins by noting a distinction between moral evil and physical evil (Plantinga's defense primarily references moral evil), then asserting that Mackie's argument failed to establish an explicit logical contradiction between God and the existence of moral evil.
-In other words Plantinga shows that (1–4) are not on their own contradictory, and that any contradiction must originate from an atheologian's implicit unstated assumptions, assumptions representing premises not stated in the argument itself.
-With an explicit contradiction ruled out, an atheologian must add premises to the argument for it to succeed.
-Nonetheless, if Plantinga had offered no further argument, then an atheologian's intuitive impressions that a contradiction must exist would have remained unanswered.
+In other words, Plantinga shows that (1–4) are not, on their own, contradictory, and that any contradiction must originate from a theologian's implicit unstated assumptions — assumptions representing premises not stated in the argument itself.
+With an explicit contradiction ruled out, a theologian must add premises to the argument for it to succeed.
+Nonetheless, if Plantinga had offered no further argument, then a theologian's intuitive impressions that a contradiction must exist would have remained unanswered.
 Plantinga sought to resolve this by offering two further points.

-First, Plantinga pointed out that God, though omnipotent, could not be expected to do literally anything.
-God could not, for example, create square circles, act contrary to his nature, or, more relevantly, create beings with free will that would never choose evil.
+First, Plantinga pointed out that omnipotence is the power to do all things logically possible, and thus God could not be expected to do things that are logically impossible according to modal logic.
+God could not, for example, create square circles, act contrary to His nature, or, more relevantly, create beings with free will that would never choose evil.
 Taking this latter point further, Plantinga argued that the moral value of human free will is a credible offsetting justification that God could have as a morally justified reason for permitting the existence of evil.
 Plantinga did not claim to have shown that the conclusion of the logical problem is wrong, nor did he assert that God's reason for allowing evil is, in fact, to preserve free will.
 Instead, his argument sought only to show that the logical problem of evil was invalid.

-Plantinga's defense has received strong support among Christian academic philosophers and theologians.
+Plantinga's defense has received strong support among academic philosophers, with many agreeing that it defeated the logical problem.
 Contemporary atheologians have presented arguments claiming to have found the additional premises needed to create an explicitly contradictory theistic set by adding to the propositions 1–4.

 In addition to Plantinga's free-will defense, there are other arguments purporting to undermine or disprove the logical argument from evil.
-Plantinga's free-will defense is the best known of these responses at least in part because of his thoroughness in describing and addressing the relevant questions and issues in God, Freedom, and Evil.
+Plantinga's free-will defense is the best known of these responses, at least in part because of his thoroughness in describing and addressing the relevant questions and issues in God, Freedom, and Evil.